Sylvexia/personal_research/10-1 Personal Research.md

 Task:
-1. func to llvm dialect to llvm ir and make it executable with libm
-	1. onnx-mlir-opt --convert-xxx-pass
-		1. Need to see the real mlir conversion
 3. What is extern C? or how to create a c wrapper around C++?
 	1. See universal library
 4. How to get the symbol string of a library?